Which Cognitive Psychology Findings are Solid, That Can Be Used to Help Students Learn Better?

 Why haven't these findings transformed education?

-Now it’s time to address the elephant in the room: if cognitive psychology has found many effective learning strategies (like mastery learning, spaced repetition, the testing effect, and mixed practice), then why haven’t these learning strategies been implemented large-scale?
+Naturally, this leads us to the following question: if cognitive psychology has found many effective learning strategies (like mastery learning, spaced repetition, the testing effect, and mixed practice), then why aren’t these key findings being leveraged in classrooms?
+Why do they remain relatively unknown?

 Here are a handful of reasons that I’m aware of.